- Botanical name: Epiphyllum spp.

 - College Queen

-Use a light, well-draining, humus-rich potting mixture.
-Cactus orchids prefer to be pot bound but, when necessary, repot them do after flowering.
+Plant Epiphyllums in a light, humus-rich potting mixture with good drainage.
+Orchid cacti prefer to be pot-bound but, when necessary, repot them after flowering.

-Feed the plant with low nitrogen in late winter/early spring and again in midfall.
+All cacti are light feeders.
+Dilute fertilizer and use less than you would with leafy houseplants.
+Only feed once or twice a year.
+Feed plants with a low nitrogen fertilizer in late winter or early spring and again in mid-fall.
 Suspend fertilizing in the winter months and reduce watering by half.